influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Modified: 04 May 16 21:04 MDT
 LastEnabled: 04 May 16 21:03 MDT
 Databases Retention Policies: [""."autogen"]

+// Displays the version of the TICKscript that Kapacitor has stored in its local database.
 TICKscript:
 stream
     // Select just the cpu me